-The Director of the Center for Rural Innovation serves as the Executive Officer of the Review Committee.
-The Review Committee is comprised of Tennessee Tech faculty, staff, and community residents who are members of the Grand Challenge Committee.
+The TCRI Assistant Director for Rural Resilience serves as the Executive Officer of the Review Committee.
+The Review Committee is comprised of Tennessee Tech faculty, staff, and community residents who are members of the Faculty Grant Program Committee.
 Members of the Review Committee will not review applications to which they are connected by any academic, professional, or personal means.
 They must excuse themselves from a portion of the meeting if their own proposals or any associated proposals are under discussion.
 The committee meets at least once each semester of the academic year to oversee the evaluation of research proposals as well as consider progress reports and the general status of faculty research supported by the grant program.